tamilselvanarjun/finmodels/README.md

 `Portfolio Optimization`: Optimize portfolio allocations using Mean-Variance Optimization to balance returns and risk.

+`The Leveraged Buyout (LBO) Model`: LBO Model is a financial analysis tool used in corporate finance for

+evaluating the acquisition of a company using a significant amount of borrowed funds.

+`IPO Model`: IPO Model is a simple Python script for calculating the Initial Public Offering (IPO) valuation using a discounted cash flow (DCF) model.

 #### Installation

 You can install the package using `pip`: